akka/akka/akka-docs/rst/java/http/client-side/connection-level.rst

 Timeouts
 --------

 Timeouts are configured in the same way for Scala and Akka.
-See :ref:`_http-timeouts` .
+See :ref:`_http-timeouts-java` .

 .. _http-client-layer-java: